-It happens naturally all the time in the music biz to end an amazing run: Elvis goes into the army and becomes a pill addict; the Beatles feel 13 years of being joined at the hips is quite enough; Biagi will not dumb down his music so he leaves the D'Arienzo orquesta.
+It has happened repeatedly in the music biz to end an amazing run: Elvis goes into the army and becomes a speed-and-whatever-else addict; the Beatles feel 13 years of being joined at the hips is quite enough; Biagi will not dumb down his music so he leaves the D'Arienzo orquesta.

-To understand the popularity and impact of the Juan D'Arienzo orquesta in the late 30s, comparison to Elvis and the Beatles is apt.
+To understand the popularity and impact of the Juan D'Arienzo orquesta in the late 30s, comparison to Elvis and the Beatles is apt because of the similar populace-frenzy level.

-D'Arienzo's business acument and Biagi's musical genius were an explosive combination.
+D'Arienzo's business acumen (connections) and Biagi's musical genius proved to be an explosive combination.
 Their music swept through Argentina like a tsunami, infusing new energy into the life of the 20 year-old tango music business and culture in 1935.

 There was a sound to the orquesta which had never been heard before.
 A positively exciting energy that shocked and delighted.

-It was great to listen to, but it also made dancers move in new ways because it called up new expression.
+It was great to listen to, but it also made dancers move in new ways because it called up new polyrhythmic expression (the Nigerian Yeruba dock workers in the mix back at the inception would smile at how the white folks was doin' at not losing the good stuff).
 In that sense, it gave tango a new direction.
 You saw all kinds of new moves on the floor.
-Hordes of new people wanted to go dance every night, giving birth to an outrageously big milonga scene.
+Hordes of new people wanted to go dance every night, giving birth to an outrageously big milonga scene within a heartbeat of that seminal orquesta's records first coming out.
 The fun and stimulation of it all added a new dimension to tango dancing.

-This D'Arienzo orquesta has elastic, breathing, rolling, layered polyrhythms; moving you around in the rhythm as impetus for you to happily move around the floor right from the subtle opening pick-up piano note.
+This D'Arienzo orquesta has elastic, breathing, rolling, layered subtle polyrhythms moving you around the floor right from the opening pick-up piano Rodolfo often starts with.
 We're off before we know it.
 It's so interesting that it makes you not only want to dance, but additionally asks you to express yourself.
 Urgently.
 And you feel like dancing it differently every time you hear it.
 The musicians (reading Rodolfo's charts) are strong, but subtle, intelligent.
 Every note in Rodolfo's original new personality for the piano in tango makes total sense.
-The ring of his piano adds so much texture to the sound.
-Juan would make sure that tonal element was on his records ever after.
+The brazen bounce and ring of his piano adds so much texture to the sound.

 There was a frenzy about the exciting new orquesta so powerful that virtually all the other orquestas sped up their beat and put new creativity into their arrangements (we need to put stop holes in every song, guys, like Biagi does with Juan) so as not to be thought old-fashioned.
-Canaro did it; Di Sarli did it when he made his come-back in 1940 (to his ever-lasting regret); all of them.
+Canaro did it; Di Sarli did it when he made his come-back in 1940 (to his ever-lasting regret as evidenced to his slowing-down for the rest of his career); all of them.
 You did it or your income was in jeopardy.
 (Pugliese was not recording yet, so his name doesn't come up in this regard).
 All one has to do is listen to the totality of all the orquestas records between 1935-40 to understand how everything changed in a breath-takingly short time.
 Like Beatlemania and Elvis, as I say.

 It was a wild ride of overnight success for Juan and Rodolfo.
 They were dominant; they owned the record charts and live appearance box-office.